-The compensation committee evaluated the performance of the CEO and each executive officer to determine a 2012 Bonus Plan payout.
+As part of our annual performance review process, our compensation committee evaluated the performance of our CEO and other executive officers in 2013 and assigned an individual performance percentage.
 In evaluating performance, the compensation committee considered, among other factors, performance against individual and group goals that were generally established prior to the start of the fiscal year.
-However, in some cases, non-financial goals were added or eliminated after the start of the fiscal year due to changes in responsibilities or changes in corporate goals or priorities.
+However, in the case where an executive's responsibilities were changed, non-financial goals were added.
 Goals were not modified after the start of the fiscal year to compensate for unexpected changes in the company's financial performance.
-Our named executive officers' 2012 goals fell within the following categories:
+Our named executive officers' 2013 goals fell within the following categories:

 Market share and financial goals.
-The goals in this category identified matters such as specific customers,
+The goals in this category identified matters such as specific customers, categories of customers, and end market sub-segments we were targeting in order to increase revenue and market share vis-à-vis our competitors.
+They also related to achievement of key business metrics.

-- (1) categories of customers, and end market sub-segments we were targeting in order to increase revenue and market share vis-à-vis our competitors.
-They also related to achievement of key business metrics. - (2) Sales and marketing plans, strategies, and campaigns.
-Many of the goals within this category related to our plans and strategies for increasing design wins that would result in future revenues. - Planned improvements in business processes, compliance, and profitability.
-The goals represented by this category (3) included efficiency improvements in a broad range of business processes as well as financial compliance and controllership. - Product development plans, schedules and strategies.
-The goals within this category related to the timing of and (4) contingencies for the development and release of future products as well as longer term strategic research initiatives.
+Sales and marketing plans, strategies, and campaigns.
+Many of the goals within this category related to our plans and strategies for increasing design wins that would result in future revenues.

+Planned improvements in business processes, compliance, and profitability.
+The goals represented by this category included efficiency improvements in a broad range of business processes as well as financial compliance and controllership.

+Product development plans, schedules and strategies.
+The goals within this category related to the timing of and contingencies for the development and release of future products as well as longer term strategic research initiatives.
 Personnel and organizational matters.
-The goals within this category related to the individuals and departments that (5) comprised our internal organization, including but not limited to succession planning, retention, diversity and employee-development plans.
+The goals within this category related to the individuals and departments that comprised our internal organization, including but not limited to succession planning, retention, diversity and employee-development plans.